Skip to main content

 If two haul trucks run the same route with the same load and one costs GHS 15/tonne and the other costs GHS 8/tonne, would you know?

 On the current month-end cycle, probably not.
 On Darikoda, the variance surfaces within hours of the divergence, on a per-truck per-route basis.
-What you do with the gap is the operational decision.
-The data is the foundation.

 How does the platform handle remote pit sites on patchy 4G?